dashpay/dash-network-deploy/README.md

 ## Introduction

-This tool allows deploy and manage Dash Networks networks.
+This tool allows deploy and manage Dash networks.

 There are two regular available networks: `testnet` and `mainnet`.
 After deployment your DashCore instances will join to those networks.